...and they don't come only in Blue...

 BLUE is the original colour of the Russian Blue Cat breed, which is sometimes also called the "Archangel Cat", according to its place of origin: the ports of the Arkhangelsk islands, Russia.
 The Blues were purebred in Europe, particularly in England and Russia, since the 1860ies, but sometimes crossed with Siamese cats due to being so rare.
 The Siamese influence is still apparent in some Russian cat individuals of today, who have longer noses and love to "talk" a lot.
 The Russian Blues have become a very popular breed in Australia.
 However, be aware that not many grey cats who claim this name are indeed purebred Russian Blues, unless they can present papers from a reputable registered breeder.
 The breed has very distinctive features, which you can read in detail in the official breed standard: http://www.russianblue.org.uk/intro.html

-Please note that the breed standard always describes the 'perfect representative of a breed'.
-In every purebred cattery, occasional 'faults' will occur in kittens which disclose to the breeder the genetic built-up of the parent cats and help with the future management of the breeding programme.
-Such a fault can can be a white spot, an eye colour other than green, or other minor deviations.
+The breed standard describes the 'perfect representative of a breed'.
+In every purebred cattery, however, occasional 'faults' will occur in kittens which disclose to the breeder the genetic built-up of the previous generations and help with the future management of the breeding programme.
+Such a fault can can be a white spot in the blue coat, an eye colour other than green, or other minor deviations.
 Such kittens are usually sold as"pet quality only" a bit cheaper and not intended for breeding and shows.
 The main task and obligation of a good breeder is to exclude 'faulty' kittens from passing their genes on and with that, purify and improve the quality of the breed from generation to generation.
-If you are lucky to obtain a "breeding quality" or "show quality" kitten - please join the club!
+If you are lucky to obtain a "breeding quality" or "show quality" kitten - please join the Club!
+However, if you obtain a "faulty" kitten as a pet, you have something truly unique, a purebred cat who may be just the only ONE of its kind.

 The Russian White